 If you want to quit smoking, I highly recommend reading the book:

 “The easy way to quit smoking” by Allen Carr.
 Funnily he died of lung cancer.

-Now don’t expect to read some magic sentence that will break your habit once and for all.
-There is no magic here.
-It will just clarify what you already know, which might be enough.
+Don’t expect to read some magic sentence that will break your habit once and for all.
+There is no magic here, and it will just clarify what you already know, which might be enough.